-Aston Martin's full line-up to offer hybrid tech, mid-engine supercar tipped to feature V-6
+Aston Martin's full lineup to offer hybrid tech, mid-engine supercar tipped to feature V-6

 Aston Martin Valkyrie in near-production formEnlarge Photo

 Further out, Aston Martin plans to offer an increasing number of pure electric cars.
-According to Palmer, roughly one quarter of the line-up will have a battery option by the end of the next decade.
+According to Palmer, roughly one quarter of the lineup will have a battery option by the end of the next decade.

 Aston Martin’s first hybrid will be the Valkyrie hypercar due out in 2018.
 A year later, Aston Martin will introduce a pure electric version of its Rapide sedan.
 These will be limited-edition models, however.
 Aston Martin’s first regular production hybrid and electric cars will be variants of the DBX SUV entering production in 2019.